jmora/mindgraph/pages/quote.md

 - id:: 63f398b7-76d6-4f0b-a883-b68773a10192
   >  “A camel is a horse designed by committee.” — Sir Alec Issigonis
 - id:: 63f39a93-fe3c-41fe-a4d3-713ee35070ee
-  > «AI has become too much like the man who tries to get to the moon by climbing a tree: “One can report steady progress, all the way to the top of the tree.”» — Douglas Hofstadter
+  > “AI has become too much like the man who tries to get to the moon by climbing a tree: ‘One can report steady progress, all the way to the top of the tree.’” — Douglas Hofstadter
 - id:: 63f39be9-72b7-44eb-8096-433463641de1
   > “Weeks of coding can save you hours of planning.” — ?
 - id:: 63f3bedb-94fc-4783-ba6c-0d89ef1c2597